-In a 2014 study in the journal Appetite, New Zealand researchers Roeline G. Kuijer & Jessica A. Boyce (https://bit.ly/36svxEO), found that food and eating are often associated with ambivalent feelings: pleasure and enjoyment, but also worry and guilt.
-Guilt has the potential to motivate behaviour change but may also lead to feelings of helplessness and loss of control.
+A 2014 study, found that, food and eating are often associated with ambivalent feelings: pleasure and enjoyment, but also worry and guilt.
+Guilt has the potential to motivate behaviour change, but may also lead to feelings of helplessness and loss of control.

 The study firstly examined whether an association of either ‘guilt’ or ‘celebration’ with a forbidden food item (chocolate cake) was related to differences in attitudes, perceived behavioural control, and intentions in relation to healthy eating, and secondly whether the association was related to weight change over an 18 month period.

-Researchers found that participants associating chocolate cake with guilt did not report more positive attitudes or stronger intentions to eat healthily than did those associating chocolate cake with celebration.
-Instead, they reported lower levels of perceived behavioural control overeating and were less successful at maintaining their weight over an 18 month period.
+Researchers found that, participants associating chocolate cake with guilt did not report more positive attitudes or stronger intentions to eat healthy than did those associating chocolate cake with celebration.
+Instead, they reported lower levels of perceived behavioural control over eating and were less successful at maintaining their weight over an 18 month period.
 Participants with a weight-loss goal who associated chocolate cake with guilt were less successful at losing weight over a 3 month period compared to those associating chocolate cake with celebration.

 Going over the above recommendations, generally means, you are going off track, and you need to focus on getting back the discipline.